raspberrypilearning/rainbow-run/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-Procedural textures are created by mathematical rules but why are they used in 3D modelling?
+Which component do you add to a GameObject to make the GameObject be pulled by gravity?

 --- choices ---

-- ( ) They are scalable
+- ( ) Collider

   --- feedback ---

-  It's true that they are scalable so can be used on large or small objects without loss of quality - but that is not the only reason.
+  Try again!
+A collider is used in Unity to detect collisions.

   --- /feedback ---

-- ( ) They can cover any surface shape
+- ( ) Script

   --- feedback ---

-  It's true that they can cover any surface regardless of shape - but that is not the only reason.
+  Not quite.
+Unity has a component that will allow you to use gravity without having to write any extra code in a script.

   --- /feedback ---

-- ( ) They are easily editable
+- (x) RigidBody

   --- feedback ---

-  It's true that they can be quickly edited to change their whole appearance - but that is not the only reason.
+  That's right.
+One of the reasons to add a RigidBody is to use gravity.

   --- /feedback ---

-- (x) All of the above
+- ( ) Material

   --- feedback ---

-  That's correct.
-Procedural textures are scalable, can cover any surface and are easy to edit.
+  Not quite.
+You can add Physic Materials to GameObjects to create friction and bounciness.
+You added a different component to use gravity.

   --- /feedback ---